SeaQL/seaography/README.md

 # Seaography

-Seaography is a GraphQL framework that bridges async-graphql and SeaORM, instantly turning your database into a fully functional GraphQL API in Rust.
+Seaography is a **GraphQL framework for Rust** that bridges [SeaORM](https://www.sea-ql.org/SeaORM/) and [async-graphql](https://github.com/async-graphql/async-graphql), turning your database schema into a fully-typed GraphQL API with minimal effort.
-It leverages async‑graphql's dynamic schema capabilities, resulting in minimal generated code and faster compile times compared to static schemas.
+By leveraging async-graphql's dynamic schema engine, Seaography avoids the heavy code generation of static approaches, resulting in faster compile times.
-With extensive configuration options, you can easily tailor the generated GraphQL schema to your application's needs.
+The generated schema stays in sync with your SeaORM entities, while still giving you full control to extend and customize it.

-Seaography enables you to focus on your application logic instead of boilerplate.
+With Seaography you can focus on application logic instead of boilerplate.
+It enables you to:

-With Seaography, you can:
++ Expose a complete GraphQL schema directly from your SeaORM entities, including filters, pagination, and nested relations

-+ Turn a set of SeaORM entities into a complete GraphQL schema
++ Use derive macros to define custom input/output objects, queries, and mutations, and seamlessly mix them with SeaORM models
-+ Use derive macros to craft custom input / output objects, queries and mutations, mix-and-match them with SeaORM models
++ Generate ready-to-run GraphQL servers via the included CLI, supporting different web frameworks out of the box
-+ Generate web servers with the included CLI - ready to compile and run
++ Implement role-based access control (RBAC), guards, and lifecycle hooks for fine-grained authorization and business logic

 ## Supported technologies